AnnatarHe/AnnatarHe/README.md

 I'm currently working on:

-- 📖 [ClippingKK](http://clippingkk.annatarhe.com/) A project (with Web/Mobile App) to parse files from kindle to server
+- 📖 [ClippingKK](http://clippingkk.annatarhe.com/) A project (with Web/Mobile App) to parse files from Kindle to server
 - **Athena** A project
-- 📢 [AsyncTalk](https://www.xiaoyuzhoufm.com/podcast/61684ce4d8fa23fb00fc4d3a?s=eyJ1IjogIjVlN2NiYjEzYTJmMmU1MDNjZWMzZjk4NSJ9) A podcast committed to take the web development to next level
+- 📢 [AsyncTalk](https://www.xiaoyuzhoufm.com/podcast/61684ce4d8fa23fb00fc4d3a?s=eyJ1IjogIjVlN2NiYjEzYTJmMmU1MDNjZWMzZjk4NSJ9) A podcast committed to taking the web development to next level

 How to reach me: